Traq: Estimating the Quantum Cost of Classical Programs: Related Work

+More recent related work presents an algorithmic framework for the cost analysis of generic nested search algorithms~\cite{cryptonestedsearch2024}, subsuming several of the above works.
+This uses an algorithmic technique called variable-time search~\cite{ambainis2023vts,ambainis2006vts}, which produces more efficient quantum programs.
+There is also work exploring divide-and-conquer frameworks in the quantum setting~\cite{childs2022divconq}, providing an analogue to the classical paradigm.
+It would be interesting to integrate these results in future versions of \OurFramework{}.

+\paragraph{Quantum Cost Analysis: practice} Frameworks such as Cirq~\cite{cirq}, Qiskit~\cite{Qiskit}, Qualtran~\cite{qualtran2024}, Quipper~\cite{quipper2013} enable resource estimation of large quantum circuits. \cite{yuan2024TComplexity} gives a cost analysis and optimizing compiler for T-complexity of unitary programs, and QuRA~\cite{Colledan2025QuRA} is a type system for Quipper to automatically estimate gate and qubit costs.
+These tools estimate the worst-case costs, whereas \OurFramework{} can estimate input-sensitive costs, and in the presence of errors.
+The Scaffold compiler~\cite{scaffcc} instruments classical-quantum programs, but input-sensitive costs require classical simulation of quantum programs (or quantum execution, which is presently infeasible already for moderately small quantum programs).
+In contrast, \OurFramework{} supports source-level analysis, which avoids compilation and costly simulation of quantum programs.

+In addition, Hoare-style weakest-precondition logic has been used to reason about expected runtimes of quantum programs~\cite{Liu2022qweakest,Avanzini2022QExpTrans}, inspired by similar approaches in the probabilistic setting~\cite{kaminski2018wp_ert,BatzKKMV23}. probabilistic setting.
+There is also work on quantum abstract interpretation~\cite{QuantumAbstractInterpretation,Jorrand_Perdrix_2009}, and logic for reasoning about approximately correct quantum circuits~\cite{yu2025saqrqclogicscalableapproximate,10.1145/3290344}.
+These techniques could be useful to estimate input-sensitive parameters required by \OurFramework{} in the cost analysis.

-In contrast to these works, our approach uses a source-level analysis to compute upper bounds for the cost of compiled programs.
-To our best knowledge, only few works provide such guarantees.
-An early instance is the Cerco project~\cite{AmadioABBCGMMMPPRCST13}, which uses source-level analysis to compute space and time bounds for generated assembly for an 8-bit CPU.
-Their cost guarantees are proved with respect to a cost model of machine code, and hold for programs generated by a purpose-built compiler. \Citet{Carbonneaux0RS14} follow a similar approach to prove stack-space bounds for machine code generated by the CompCert compiler.
-Their work provides a quantitative Hoare logic to reason about stack-space bounds at source level and a certified transformer that turns the bounds obtained by source-level reasoning into valid bounds for machine code. \citet{BartheGLP21} instrument the Jasmin compiler with leakage transformers and show how the latter can be used to infer (idealized) cost bounds of compiled programs from source-level analysis.
+\paragraph*{Cost-aware compilation} Several works study formally the interactions between compilation and cost.
+The Cerco project~\cite{AmadioABBCGMMMPPRCST13} uses source-level analysis to compute space and time bounds for generated assembly, with guarantees proven w.r.t. machine-code cost model.
+Similarly, \cite{Carbonneaux0RS14} prove stack-space bounds for CompCert \cite{compcert} generated machine code using a quantitative Hoare logic and a certified transformer that turns source-level bounds into valid machine-code bounds.
+Furthermore, The Jasmin compiler was instrumented with leakage transformers to infer idealized cost bounds of compiled programs from source-level analysis~\cite{BartheGLP21}.
+Our work is inspired by prior work on accuracy-aware compilers~\cite{Misailovic2022}.